james-geiger/writing/src/Untitled 4.md

 At least, scientifically speaking, they must know—or should.
-Bug perhaps he meant they don't know spiritually—though that seems clear, too.
+But perhaps he meant they don't know spiritually—though that seems clear, too.

 A warm May evening, the kind of day spend outside despite the unusual heat.